yazanziyad98/Gov_DWH_Pipeline/README.md

 **Design choices:**

-- `catchup=False` — no point firing a year of historical runs on first deploy.
+- `catchup=False`: no point firing a backlog of historical runs on first deploy.
-- `BashOperator` over `SparkSubmitOperator` — keeps the Airflow Spark provider out of the venv, and the bash command is the *exact* same string that works manually, which is invaluable for debugging.
+- `BashOperator` over `SparkSubmitOperator`: keeps the Airflow Spark provider out of the venv, and the bash command is the exact same string that works manually, which is invaluable for debugging.
-- `--master yarn --deploy-mode client` — driver runs on the Airflow worker so log streaming works cleanly through Airflow's task log infrastructure. `cluster` deploy mode would push the driver into a YARN container that Airflow can't directly tail.
+- `--master yarn --deploy-mode client`: driver runs on the Airflow worker so log streaming works cleanly through Airflow's task log infrastructure.
-- `JAVA_HOME` exported inside the bash command — required because Spark needs to know which JDK to use when launching YARN containers, and the Airflow worker's environment doesn't carry the shell login profile.
-- Resource flags are placeholders to be sized against the actual cluster.
+- `--num-executors 9`: 3 executors per node across 3 nodes, leaving cores free for YARN NodeManager and OS overhead.
+- `--executor-cores 4`: balances parallelism without opening too many concurrent S3A connections per executor to MinIO.
+- `--executor-memory 20g`: 3 executors x 20g = 60g per node, leaving ~30g for OS, YARN, and other services.
+- `--driver-memory 8g`: driver in client mode only coordinates tasks; it never holds the full dataset.
+- `spark.executor.memoryOverhead=2g`: YARN requires off-heap memory on top of executor-memory for JVM internals and NIO buffers; without this, YARN silently kills executors at scale.
+- `JAVA_HOME` exported inside the bash command: Airflow workers do not run a login shell, so the user's profile exports do not carry over to the task subprocess.

 ---

 ## Operational notes

-A few configuration details worth flagging for anyone reproducing or operating the pipeline:

 **JDBC at scale.** MySQL Connector defaults to materializing the entire result set in the driver heap before yielding the first row.
 At hundreds of millions of rows, that OOMs the Spark driver in seconds.
-The fix is two-fold, set `useCursorFetch=true` in the JDBC URL and `fetchsize=5000` on every Spark read.
+The fix is two-fold: set `useCursorFetch=true` in the JDBC URL and `fetchsize=5000` on every Spark read.

 ---

 ## Setup

 ```bash